markjnkim/es_mod/03-javascript/content/lesson-4-objects.md

 console.log(food.calories); // 105
 ```

 We can use this same syntax to create a new player object.
-This would help keep all of our player data coupled together, something that would become even more important if we were to have multiple players later on with hundreds of different properties.
+This would help keep all of our player data coupled together, something that would become even more important if we were to have multiple players later on with hundreds of different properties each.

 At the top of `game.js`, delete the four player variables (`playerName`, `playerHealth`, `playerAttack`, `playerMoney`) and replace them with an object: